jupaaso/image-annotator/README.md

 Install project with pip in editable (-e) mode with dot (.)
 <li>	 (.venv) C:\image-annotator>pip install -e .

 There are many python libraries that is needed to be installed.
 The "requirements.txt" file on C:\image-annotator folder shows all those.
-These are all necessary to be installed in order ti use our code.
+These are all necessary to be installed in order to use our code.

 ## Running the tests
 Some data is needed to be able to run the tests.
 Pytest is used to test both the database and resources.
 Pytest is already installed, as it is part of "requirements.txt" library list.